minjikimlab/chromsig/v.0.0.1/README.txt

 Download the full folder
-In the folder, creat a directory to store your bam file, and the sizes file corresponding to your reference genome Install the required packages outlined in requirements.txt: pip install -r v.0.0.1/requirements.txt
+In the folder, create a directory to store your bam file along with the sizes file corresponding to your reference genome Install the required packages outlined in requirements.txt: pip install -r v.0.0.1/requirements.txt